 Communication Services Sector Rating: Neutral

-Pandemic-related stay-at-home behaviors have been good for some companies in the sector, leading to increased use of social media and demand for streaming entertainment—although the pace of enrollments is likely to ebb as traditional entertainment options continue to reopen.
+Pandemic-related stay-at-home behaviors have been good for some companies in the sector, leading to increased use of social media and demand for streaming entertainment—although the pace of enrollments is likely to ebb as consumers shift back toward traditional entertainment options.
 Traditional broadcast and cable TV advertisers have struggled, but are quickly pivoting toward online mediums.
 Wireless service revenues and equipment sales are being supported by the initial rollout of fifth generation (5G) cellular technology.
-While the larger social media companies (Alphabet/Google and Facebook) enjoy significant competitive advantages due to their dominance in their respective business lines—search engine and social media—they also face emerging antitrust risks, headwinds from Apple’s ad-blocking feature, as well as potential market saturation.
+While the larger social media companies (Alphabet/Google and Facebook) enjoy significant competitive advantages due to their dominance in their respective business lines—search engine and social media—they also face emerging antitrust risks, headwinds from Apple's ad-blocking feature, as well as potential market saturation.

 Longer term, we believe the continued expansion of 5G could further increase growth within the sector, as it continues to increase demand for equipment and services.
 Upgrading networks will require substantial capital investment, but federal government infrastructure initiatives could result in subsidies and investment.